radishsoups/rubato/README.md

 {
   username: "radishsoups",
   hash: // a password hash,
-  playlists: // an array of references to List documents }
+  playlists: // an array of references to playlist documents }
 ```